john-cd/rust_howto/bk/src/categories/network-programming/server.md

 ## Perform asynchronous I/O operations on storage devices {#perform-asynchronous-io-operations-on-storage-devices}

-`io_uring` is a [Linux][p-linux] kernel system call interface for high-performance [asynchronous][p-asynchronous] I/O operations on storage devices.
+`io_uring` is a Linux kernel system call interface for high-performance [asynchronous][p-asynchronous] I/O operations on storage devices.
 It works by creating two circular buffers, called "queue rings", for storage of submission and completion of I/O requests, respectively.

 ### High-performance asynchronous I/O with `glommio` {#skip1}